dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 *Elven Manfeller*
 Ranged attack, reload=1, ammo=10, keeps distance, stealth=4, perception=4, cowardly, emboldened by elf rules, armed, tier 3
 This enemy's attack is 40% less likely to apply the target's armor to its damage roll.
-"All elven fighters seem to train exclusively with a single weapon, and most favor the bow.
-Most of these are hunters of beasts, not men.
-This small, camoflagued figure is one of the deadly exceptions, and can put an arrow in an armpit or eyeslit at impressive range and with shocking precision."
+"All elven fighters train exclusively with a single weapon.
+Most favor the bow, but as hunters of beasts, not men.
+This small, camoflagued figure is one of the exceptions, and can put an arrow in an armpit or eyeslit at impressive range and with shocking precision."

 *Silverpelt*
 Cowardly, fast movement, drops gold.
 "A large, four-legged beast with a thick, luxious coat of fur.
 The color is actually green, red, or white, depending on the season and the breed.
-The 'silver' refers to the coin a hunter can make by hawking even the messiest of kills.
-Widespread hunting by the growing throngs of humanity has seen these creatures pushed into elven lands."
+The 'silver' refers to the coin a hunter can make by hawking even the messiest of kills."